Thomas Brisbane: Land grants to the rich and increased convict punishment

-In 1823, Brisbane sent Lieutenant John Oxley to find a new site for convicts who were repeat offenders.
-Oxley discovered a large river flowing into Moreton Bay.
-A year later, the first convicts arrived at Moreton Bay.
-Brisbane visited the settlement in December 1824.
-Oxley suggested that both the river and the settlement be named after Brisbane.
-The convict settlement was declared a town in 1834 and opened to free settlement in 1839.
+Guided by the Bigge report and instructions from the High Tory British Secretary of State, Earl Bathurst, Brisbane re-established the Norfolk Island convict settlement and oversaw the formation of new penal colonies at Port Macquarie and also at Sarah Island on the remote west coast of Van Diemen's Land.
+These establishments were to serve as dreaded places of isolation and punishment for the convicts.
+In 1823, Brisbane also sent Lieutenant John Oxley to find another new site for convicts who were repeat offenders.
+Oxley surveyed a large river flowing into Moreton Bay and a year later, the first convicts arrived at the Moreton Bay Penal Settlement.
+Brisbane visited the settlement in December 1824 and Oxley suggested that the river be named the Brisbane River.
+The settlement was also renamed as Brisbane after him, which was later opened to free settlers in 1839.